zhubby/archgw/docs/source/concepts/tech_overview/listener.rst

 **Listener** is a top level primitive in Arch, which simplifies the configuration required to bind incoming connections from downstream clients, and for egress connections to LLMs (hosted or API)

-Arch builds on Envoy's Listener subsystem to streamline connection managemet for developers.
+Arch builds on Envoy's Listener subsystem to streamline connection management for developers.
 Arch minimizes the complexity of Envoy's listener setup by using best-practices and exposing only essential settings, making it easier for developers to bind connections without deep knowledge of Envoy’s configuration model.
 This simplification ensures that connections are secure, reliable, and optimized for performance.